 Although our amazing content team shoulders most of the responsibility for maintenance, we need our clients to buy into this too.
 Organizing the review process at your end (and providing regular, collated feedback), may take time, but is an essential first step on the path to healthy maintenance.

 To put it simply, underinvestment in maintenance leads to the fragmentation of your content localization process.
 As a result, cost-savings you’d achieve from a well-maintained TM are not leveraged and you achieve disproportionately lower returns on your investment.
 By contrast, investing in maintenance will ultimately lead to lower costs, greater brand consistency and better quality translations.

 To sum up, here are the key things to bear in mind for your next localization project:

 - Update the TM at the end of every project based on feedback from the local reviewer

-- Assign a single point of contact to organize the copy review process and collectcc feedback
+- Assign a single point of contact to organise the copy review process and collate feedback

 - Create a review checklist

 - Build a glossary for brand critical terms

 - Keep source content consistent and create copy with localization in mind